 The Meaning of Life - Summer 2014, 2015, 2016, 2017, Brown University Summer Program

 Introduction to Philosophy - Fall 2015, Brown University

-This academic year (2018-19) I am the Sawyier Teaching Fellow at Illinois Institute of Technology, where I am teaching the following two courses:
+Currently, I am a Sawyier Teaching Fellow at Illinois Institute of Technology, where I am teaching the following two courses this fall:

 Moral Philosophy (Nomy Arpaly) - Spring 2018 Consciousness (Christopher Hill) - Fall 2017

 Early Modern Philosophy (Paul Guyer) - Spring 2016

 The Philosophy and Psychology of Happiness (Bernard Reginster &